 We STRONGLY encourage selecting a level based on the diagnostic test results.
 Our data and student surveys show that students who enrolled in levels beyond their preparation often faced challenges in achieving ideal grades.
 Many also reported experiencing high-stress levels and dedicating excessive time to studying Chinese, making it difficult to maintain a healthy balance across their school subjects.

-If you select Chinese 2 or above on your Course Selection Form, you will receive an invitation email with instructions to register for the test.
+If you select Chinese 2 or higher on your Course Selection Form, you will receive an invitation email with instructions on how to register for the test.

 What is the testing format?

-Students will be tested listening, reading, and writing with a pencil, not typing.
+Students will be tested in listening, reading, and writing with a pencil, not typing.

 The test will last about 2 hours.